-UW Health's lung transplant program is currently the only lung transplant program in the United States that is actively performing lung transplants on behalf of the Veterans Administration (VA).
-It is also the only lung transplant program in the state of Wisconsin that is approved to perform transplants on behalf of the Centers for Medicare and Medicaid Services (CMS).
+UW Health's lung transplant program is one of the few lung transplant programs in the United States that is actively performing lung transplants on behalf of the Veterans Administration (VA).
+Our program is certified by the Centers for Medicare and Medicaid Services (CMS).

 A note to patients: You must receive your transplant at a CMS approved center to be eligible for medication coverage for transplant-related medications through medicare or medicaid at any time in the future, even if you are not using CMS benefits at the time of transplant.